Chart Color Schemes

 Educational attainment in Vasse aligns closely with national averages, showing typical qualification patterns and performance metrics

-The area's university qualification rate is 15.2%, substantially below Australia's average of 30.4%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
+The area's university qualification rate is 15.2%, significantly lower than Australia's average of 30.4%.
 Bachelor degrees are the most common at 10.8%, followed by graduate diplomas (2.7%) and postgraduate qualifications (1.7%).
-Trade and technical skills are prominent, with 44.5% of residents aged 15+ holding vocational credentials - advanced diplomas (9.9%) and certificates (34.6%).
+Vocational credentials are prevalent, with 44.5% of residents aged 15+ holding such qualifications, including advanced diplomas (9.9%) and certificates (34.6%).
+Educational participation is high, with 32.6% of residents currently enrolled in formal education, comprising 14.2% in primary, 10.4% in secondary, and 1.8% in tertiary education.

 Frequently Asked Questions - Education